Boreas09/alexandria-docs/src/alexandria_data_structures/alexandria_data_structures-vec-VecTrait.md

 ### at

 Returns the item at the given index, or panics if the index is out of bounds.

+#### Arguments

-Parameters * self The vec instance. * index The index of the item to get.
-Returns * T The item at the given index.
+- self The vec instance.
+- index The index of the item to get.

+#### Returns

+- T The item at the given index.

 Fully qualified path: `alexandria_data_structures::vec::VecTrait::at`